ferife/nixConfig/README.md

 [This website](https://home-manager-options.extranix.com/) can be used to search for Home Manager options

-Use the command `sudo nixos-rebuild switch --flake ~/Documents/nixConfig/#laptop` to update the NixOS configuration
+Use the command `sudo nixos-rebuild switch --flake ~/Documents/nixConfig/#laptop` to rebuild the NixOS configuration

+To update packages, first `cd` into the location of this config, then run `sudo nix flake update`, and finally rebuild the NixOS configuration.

-Use the command `sudo home-manager switch --flake ~/Documents/nixConfig/#fernandorf@laptop` to update the Home Manager configuration
+Use the command `sudo home-manager switch --flake ~/Documents/nixConfig/#fernandorf@laptop` to rebuild the Home Manager configuration